success-m/boggle/README.md

 # Boggle

-Boggle is a cord puzzle where the players form a word from a frid of letters.
-It follows the following rules:
+Boggle is a word puzzle where the players form a word from a grid of letters.
+The rules are:
 - The letters must be adjoining in a 'chain'.
 (Letter cubes in the chain may be adjacent horizontally, vertically, or diagonally.)
 - Words must contain at least three letters.
 - No letter cube may be used more than once within a single word.

-This is an online representation of the game build with ruby on rails and react-redux.
+This is an online representation of this game.

 ## Getting Started

-Clone the repository and change directory.
+Clone the repository and change directory to the repository root.

 ## Backend API